algakovic/mag_timer/README.md

 To use the program on Mac / Linux Operating systems, users have to:

-1.
 - pip install pyobjc
 - pip install playsound

-2.
 Within the mag program, modify the sound files paths to:
 - './sounds/AlpineCheckPoint.wav'
 - './sounds/rose_confession.mp3'

-3.
-Run the program with ./mag from the directory it is installed.
+*Run the program* with ./mag from the directory it is installed.

 ## Key Files: